-As investors, we recognise the impact of human rights issues on our investments and the role we play in driving progress.
+As investors, we recognize the impact of human rights issues on our investments and the role we play in driving progress.
 As well as the argument for social justice, there is a strong investment case for promoting human rights.
 That’s why assessing the risks and opportunities of human rights issues has been a core part of our environmental, social and governance (ESG) approach for years.

 Four core beliefs underpin our human rights investment approach.

 - As a core part of our investment process, we consider human rights risks and opportunities, while also seeking good outcomes for our clients.